tomerbabila/redux-memento/README.md

 }
 ```

-You can see the full example in the `example` folder
+You can see the full example in the `example` folder.

 ## How it works

-You can read the read the story I went trough in [this article]()
+You can read the read the story I went trough in [this article](https://medium.com/@tomer.babila/time-travel-in-react-made-easy-navigate-in-state-history-using-hooks-and-redux-toolkit-1f6932ec00b4).

 ## Contributing